October is Domestic Violence Awareness Month.

-ATLANTA – The Powerball jackpot for Saturday’s drawing has grown, reaching an estimated $149 million to a single annuity winner.
 The Powerball jackpot has grown since Aug.
-13 and has rolled nine times.
+13 and has rolled 11 times.

 As with all other Georgia Lottery games, proceeds from Powerball will benefit education in the state of Georgia.